migtools/crane-runner/README.md

 ## Quick Start

 No patience for documentation?
-All you need is cluster and Tekton to get started.
+All you need is a cluster and Tekton to get started.